Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ## Activate definition

-Activate the definition to be able to send EDIFACT messages to the business partner.
+After you have configured the entire header and line item definitions including the file settings, activate the definition to be able to send EDIFACT messages to the business partner.

 #### Prerequisites